BalajiKs171095/mbcrump.github.io/_posts/2015-05-26-using-typescript-with-code.md

 ##Introduction

-[Visual Studio Code](https://code.visualstudio.com/)is powerful IDE that Microsoft released at Build 2015.
+[Visual Studio Code](https://code.visualstudio.com/) is powerful IDE that Microsoft released at Build 2015.
 There have been several questions regarding how to setup TypeScript with Visual Studio Code on OSX.
 I decided that I'd stop for a second and make a quick post showing you exactly how to do it.

 ##Install TypeScript first